k3karthic/ansible__busy-behind-nat/README.md

 Copy `pki/ca.crt` and `pki/dh.pem` into the `ca` folder of the current repository.

-Install OpenVPN on the key signinig server and run the following command.
+Install OpenVPN on the key signing server and run the following command.
 This is only required to generate a shared secret for TLS authentication.
 ```
 openvpn --genkey --secret ta.key
 ```